nasa/Common-Metadata-Repository/metadata-db-app/README.md

 ### Create provider

 Creates a provider in Metadata DB.
+The `short-name` parameter uniquely identifies a provider.
+It is similar to `provider-id`, but more descriptive.
 The `cmr-only` parameter indicates if this is a provider that ingests directly to the CMR and not through Catalog REST. `cmr-only` defaults to false.
 The `small` parameter indicates if this is a provider that has a small amount of data and its collections and granules will be ingested into the `SMALL_PROV` tables. `small` defaults to false.

-    curl -v -XPOST -H "Content-Type: application/json" -H "Echo-Token: mock-echo-system-token" -d '{"provider-id": "PROV1", "cmr-only":false, "small":false}' http://localhost:3001/providers
+    curl -v -XPOST -H "Content-Type: application/json" -H "Echo-Token: mock-echo-system-token" -d '{"provider-id": "PROV1", "short-name": "Test Provider", "cmr-only":false, "small":false}' http://localhost:3001/providers

 ### Update provider

 Updates the attributes of a provider in Metadata DB.
 The `small` attribute cannot be changed during update.

-    curl -v -XPUT -H "Content-Type: application/json" -H "Echo-Token: mock-echo-system-token" -d '{"provider-id": "PROV1", "cmr-only":true, "small":false}' http://localhost:3001/providers/PROV1
+    curl -v -XPUT -H "Content-Type: application/json" -H "Echo-Token: mock-echo-system-token" -d '{"provider-id": "PROV1", "short-name": "Test Provider", "cmr-only":true, "small":false}' http://localhost:3001/providers/PROV1

 ### Delete provider